My very short answer to the question “earn more or spend less” is:

 There must be a balance in your life and you need to take small steps toward this path if you wish it.
 You need to define why you do it and believe in yourself.

 My saving rate

-Personally, I am almost at 50% saving rate and it is difficult for many to stay on track at this level.
+Personally, I’m saving more than 50% and it is difficult for many to stay on track at this level.